The Bankrate promise

 - Natural disasters: As of 2021, the average flood claim payout from the National Flood Insurance Program was $44,401.
 That could all have to be paid out of pocket if you don’t have flood insurance.
 Other disasters like wildfires have costly ramifications, as well.

 - Termites: Fixing termite damage can cost a few hundred dollars to several thousand depending on the severity of the infestation and how quickly the damage is discovered.

 Should I use home equity to finance my repairs?

-If you have a significant amount of equity built up in your home and are facing an emergency repair, tapping that equity could help finance the fix, especially now that equity levels are so high.
+If you have a significant amount of equity built up in your home and are facing an emergency repair, tapping that equity could help finance the fix.

 “Although remodeling market gains are expected to cool significantly next year, homeowners still have record levels of home equity to support financing of renovations,” says Abbe Will, associate project director of the Remodeling Futures Program at Harvard University’s Joint Center for Housing Studies.